-Turkey PM tweaks cabinet, keeps economic teams largely in place
+Turkey PM tweaks cabinet, keeps economic team largely in place

-ANKARA (Reuters) - Turkish Prime Minister Binali Yildirim announced a limited cabinet reshuffle on Wednesday, keeping the government's economic management team largely in place and replacing most of the deputy premiers.
+ANKARA (Reuters) - Turkish Prime Minister Binali Yildirim kept the government's economic team largely in place during a limited cabinet reshuffle on Wednesday, notably retaining economist Mehmet Simsek as a deputy premier.

+Former justice minister Bekir Bozdag, who has overseen the sweeping crackdown that followed last year's failed coup, was made a deputy prime minister.

-Speaking to reporters after meeting President Tayyip Erdogan at the presidential palace, Yildirim said that 15 ministers remained in their posts with five new ministers joining the cabinet and six of its members reshuffled.
+Speaking to reporters after meeting President Tayyip Erdogan at the presidential palace, Yildirim said 15 ministers kept their posts in the 26-member cabinet.
+Eleven ministers were either added or reshuffled.

-Mehmet Simsek, a figure widely respected by investors, remained a deputy prime minister, Naci Agbal stayed on as finance minister, while the economy, customs and development ministers also kept their posts.
+Simsek, a figure widely respected by investors, was the only one of five deputy prime ministers to stay in the post.
+Naci Agbal stayed on as finance minister, while the economy, customs and development ministers also kept their positions.

 "Simsek remaining as the one and only deputy PM in charge of the economy is positive, since it hints that sound policies and structural reforms might continue to be on the agenda," said Ozgur Altug of BGC Partners in a note to clients.

+Since last year Simsek shared some responsibilities with a fellow deputy prime minister, Nurettin Canikli, who had oversight of commercial lenders and capital markets.

+It was unclear whether those responsibilities would be returned to Simsek in the new cabinet.
+Canikli was made defense minister.

-The lira briefly eased slightly to 3.5322 against the dollar after the announcement but soon recovered to its previous level around 3.5259.
+The lira briefly eased to 3.5322 against the dollar after the announcement but soon recovered to its previous level around 3.5259.

 Mevlut Cavusoglu kept his job as foreign minister and Berat Albayrak, Erdogan's son-in-law, remained as energy minister.
 Numan Kurtulmus, who had been a deputy prime minister and government spokesman, was appointed tourism minister.